 Because companies making audio devices simply don’t care.
 No one really took an initiative to create a standard that was acceptable like the normal, U1 full-size standard.
 That, and because companies themselves aren’t making many half-rack devices because of the reasons mentioned above.
 Naturally demand will be less for half-rack devices if no companies are trying to make the more-challenging half-rack form factor.
 Yet, in all other electronic industries, companies are making smaller, more convenient devices.
 Not studio hardware companies.

 Sure, users can demand half-rack devices all day long, but if no company is making them, users can’t “vote with their wallets” to buy competing brands.
 And the users that do go out of their way to get half-rack devices have to deal with the hassle (yo) of trying to install half-rack devices into their full-sized rack.

-Don’t be fooled into thinking there’s devices out there for half-rack installation into full racks; there aren’t.
-Take a look at this device, it looks exactly what we’re looking for.
+Don’t be fooled into thinking there’s mounts out there for half-rack installation into full racks; there aren’t.
+Take a look at this mount, it looks exactly what we’re looking for.